stewart-lab/scRNAseq_downstream/README.md

 ```
 get_gamm_metadata.R
 ```
-To get the list of all DE genes and their annotation from each cluster for a seurat object:
+To get the list of all DE genes and their annotation from each cluster for a seurat object (based on the output of a single cell analysis):
 ```
 parse_markers.py
 ```